marcingv/cv/libs/angular/cv/feature-cv-printing-layout/README.md

-# feature-cv-printing-layout
+# angular-feature-cv-printing-layout

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test feature-cv-printing-layout` to execute the unit tests.
+Run `nx test angular-feature-cv-printing-layout` to execute the unit tests.